Jesse Malin: Q&A 2024

 It was a rare opportunity to have a freewheeling conversation that touched upon everything from spitting ketchup Gene Simmons-style at a talent show in Whitestone to being at the "Saturday Night Live" performance of Fear.
 He also spoke of good moments with musicians and collaborators he admires, like Bruce Springsteen congratulating him on a good review in Rolling Stone or combing through lyrics at a kitchen table with Lucinda Williams.

 At the same time we got to play some of his great tunes and hear some of the marvelous new interpretations of his songs.
-Silver Patron Saints: The Songs of Jesse Malin does what great tribute albums do and it's a reminder of a lot of great songs and an introduction to a bunch of new versions of them.
+Silver Patron Saints: The Songs of Jesse Malin does what great tribute albums do: It's a reminder of a lot of great songs and an introduction to a bunch of new versions of them.

 See you at the Beacon Theatre on December 1 and 2 for the benefit concerts.